Cradley Heath Baptist Church: Deacons

 Of the original 4 deacons, church officers responsible for practical administration, two deserve mention.
 Benjamin Fellows also served as a lay preacher, and performed baptisms.
 This is usually done by the Minister, but Mr Fellows officiated at two baptism services during 1838 when George Cosens was the minister.
 This may have been for practical reasons.
-Until a baptistry inside the building had been provided, baptisms were often carried out in "the cut" - a branch of a local canal.
+Until a baptistry inside the building had been provided, baptisms were often carried out in "the cut" – a branch of a local canal.

 Samuel Hallam, with his wife Ann, were not local to Cradley Heath.
 They were milliners, and had shops in Stourbridge, then Dudley, and finally in Birmingham before emigrating to Canada.
 Samuel came from Cromford, Ann from Sheffield, and they married in Tamworth.
 Jabez Tunnicliff's wife, Mary, was in the same trade, and probably worked in the Hallam's shop.
 Before joining the new Cradley Heath Baptist Church, Samuel had been a Deacon in the Baptist Church in Stourbridge.
 He served as secretary and treasurer in the Sunday School until 1841.

 Particular and General Baptists

 An explanation is needed of the doctrinal issue which led Tunnicliff to leave Cradley Baptist Church.
 British Baptists form two main groups according to one specific point of Protestant doctrine.
-This concerns Calvinism, which teaches that the work of Christ was not for everyone, but only for a few, the elect.
-The theological term here is Particular Atonement.
-Related to this is a concept that the elect are "born-again" by a work of God, which John Calvin thought to have happened to him when he was baptised as a baby by an Augustinian monk.
+This concerns Calvinism, which teaches that the work of Christ was not for everyone, but only for a few, the "elect".
+The theological term here is Particular atonement.
+Related to this is a concept that the elect are "born-again" by a work of God, which John Calvin thought to have happened to him when he was baptised as a baby by an Augustinian friar.
 This enables them to believe when they hear the gospel.
-Related to this is another concept, "Irresistible Grace", which teaches that the elect cannot resist the call of God, and that the non-elect cannot respond to it.
+Related to this is another concept, "Irresistible Grace", which teaches that the "elect" cannot resist the call of God, and that the "non-elect" cannot respond to it.

 The General Baptists follow Arminian theology, in that the work of Christ was for all, but not everyone believes and benefits from it.
-Being born again is a work of God which follows believing in Jesus Christ.
+Being "born again" is a work of God which follows believing in Jesus Christ.
 But believing is not something one can do unaided.
 Conversion begins with a work of God to call, and to awaken to hear the call, and to give the faith with which one believes.
 But in contrast to Calvinism, the call of God is not irresistible, but people still have the freedom to refuse.
 In many respects, however, as expressions of Protestant thinking in the 16th century, Arminianism and Calvinism have much in common and are like brothers from the same family.

-The challenge to Tunnicliff's theology began with a challenge to the determinism implied by Irresistible Grace.
+The challenge to Tunnicliff's theology began with a challenge to the determinism implied by "Irresistible Grace".
 This led to his finding from Bible study that he considered that the General Baptist doctrines were right, and that he could no longer, with good conscience, continue to be salaried by a Particular Baptist congregation.